Things you need to know before going to Zulu Durban

 Bunny chow is a hollowed out bread bowl with local meats and curries.
 Veggies and beans version is available for the vegan and vegetarians.

 The Valley of a thousand hills is a 30 minutes drive from the city center.
 It is the home to the Zulu tribe since centuries.
-Phezulu village is a little haven with traditional beehive shaped thatched huts replete with artifacts depicting Zulu culture and rituals.
+Phezulu village is a little haven with traditional beehive shaped thatched huts replete with artifacts depicting Zulu culture and rituals and should be one the Things you need to know Zulu Durban.

 A ride around the traditional Zulu tuk tuk rickshaw is a must do.